tulane-cmps6610-fall-2025/problem-set-02-adumont2/problemset-02.md

 2. If you interview a student from $B_(conspire)$ and a student from $B_(other)$: The student from $B_(conspire)$ will say the other is a "black hat" (which is true in this case).
 This is indistinguishable from a real white hat indentifying a real black hat.

-3. If you interview two students from $B_(cother)$: They can say whatever they want, just as real black hats could in Scenario 1.
+3. If you interview two students from $B_(other)$: They can say whatever they want, just as real black hats could in Scenario 1.

-The group of conspirators ($B_(conspire)$) can perfectly mimic the behavior and interview responses of a true group of white hats ($W$), there is not set of questions you can ask to tell Scenario 1 and 2 apart.
+The group of conspirators ($B_(conspire)$) can perfectly mimic the behavior and interview responses of a true group of white hats ($W$), so there is not set of questions you can ask to tell Scenario 1 and 2 apart.
 Since you cannot distinguish between $w$ white hats and $w$ black hats that are just pretending, **you therefore cannot guarantee the identification of white hats when black hats are in the majority.**

 .
 .